great-expectations/great_expectations/docs/guides/miscellaneous/how_to_write_a_how_to_guide.md

 Broadly speaking, there are two kinds of How-to Guides: code-heavy and process-heavy.
 All guides are about following a specific sequence of steps.
 In code-heavy guides, most or all of the steps are expressed in technical syntax: code snippets, JSON or YAML objects, CLI commands, etc. In process-heavy guides, many of the steps are things that must be done manually.

 Most guides are code-heavy.
 When writing a guide that could go either way, please prefer code-heavy, since they tend to make for better replication.
-(This guide happens to be process-heavy, because it’s about writing.)
+(This guide happens to be process_heavy, because it’s about writing.)

 #### Indentation, bolding, and code blocks For code-heavy guides